swiftlang/swift-syntax/Sources/SwiftLexicalLookup/SwiftLexicalLookup.docc/LookupRules.md

 >   }
 > }
 > ```
-> When starting the lookup from the location marked `X` without name matching, we get two results.
+> When starting the lookup from the location marked `X` without identifier matching, we get two results.
 The first is associated with the generic parameter scope of the `bar` function, containing the names `A` and `C` in that exact order.
 The second is associated with the class `Foo`, containing the names `A` and `B` in that exact order.
 > When performing lookup at the `A` reference in the `Foo` class generic parameter clause, the generic parameter `A` introduced inside the clause is returned as in the result.

 ## Particular Scope Implementations